ut-ims-robotics/manipulator_force_control_pack/README.md

 * netft_utils - This is a dependency for contact_control package.
 It provides utils for FT data processing, such as filtering and assigning movements constraints.
 * keyboard_publisher - Provides functionality to easily publish geometry_msgs/Twist messages using keyboard.
 Very useful for testing jogging functionality and moving robot manually.
 * majorana - Includes set of generic force and impedance control messages and services.
 The package is an interface between contact_control and ROS ecosystem.
+* manipulator_control_gui - Graphical user interface, that includes elements for setting control laws on every direction with required parameters.

 ## Set-up